slabsxyz/legacy-docs/docs/index.md

 ## What's Dippi?
 A little bit of history...

 ???
-Info "TL;DR for the those in a hurry"
+Info "TL;DR for those in a hurry"
     1. Dippi abstracts **private key management** with a permission-less peer-to-peer network, allowing users to use private keys **across several devices and dApps**.
     2. Solving the private-key management problem (in a **non-custodial way**) is an unavoidable obstacle to Web3 widespread adoption: An expected, but still non-trivial, infrastructure revolution we are leading.
     3. We have over a year of research on distributed secure storage for sensitive data and have developed our own **general framework, SCAS (State-change authentication schemes)**, for authentication methods compatible with our protocol, which include all usual authentication pipelines which don't require users to remember a password or seedphrase (biometrics, hardware-based, behavior-based authentications).